magento/devdocs/guides/v2.3/graphql/tutorials/checkout/index.md

 contributor_link: https://www.atwix.com/
 ---

-This tutorial provides information how you can place order through GraphQl.
+This tutorial describes how to place order through GraphQl.
 Customers can make purchases in two ways:

-- As a logged-in user
+* As a logged-in user
-- As a guest user who does not create an account
+* As a guest user who does not create an account

 The **10-step tutorial** generally takes **30 minutes**.

-The checkout process in GraphQl consists of the 10 steps.
+The checkout process in GraphQl consists of 10 steps.
 Magento GraphQL is designed to run queries and perform actions on behalf of a customer.
-Magento GraphQLsh does not perform backend tasks, such as manage invoices or shipments.
+Magento GraphQL does not perform backend tasks, such as manage invoices or shipments.

 [Create a customer]({{ page.baseurl }}/graphql/tutorials/checkout/checkout-customer.html) (create customer, use a registered customer account or place order as guest)
 [Create an empty cart]({{ page.baseurl }}/graphql/tutorials/checkout/checkout-shopping-cart.html)